bcgov/digital-trust-toolkit/applications/application-Envirochem.md

 **Specifications** are documents containing any combination of Machine-Testable Requirements and Human-Auditable Requirements needed to produce technical interoperability.

 ## 1.3.
 Localization
-The standard language for this governing framework (GF) is American English.
+The standard language for this Governance Framework (GF) is American English.

 ## 1.4.
 Governing Authority